Cantonist: Cantonism and ethnic minorities

-There was forcible conscription of underage recruits from the populations of indigenous peoples, Old Believers, Gypsies, and common vagabonds from 1805, Jews from 1827, and Poles from 1831.
+There was forcible conscription of underage recruits from the populations of indigenous peoples, Old Believers, Romani people, and common vagrants from 1805, Jews from 1827, followed by the Poles from 1831.

-There were some significant differences in treatment of Jews and non-Jews: all others were required to provide conscripts between 18 and 35, while for Jews the age limit was 12–25, and it was left to the discretion of the Jewish qahal to choose conscripts from whatever age they decided.
-Thus in practice, Jewish children were often conscripted as young as eight or nine years old.
+There were some significant differences in the treatment of Jews and non-Jews: all others were required to provide conscripts between 18 and 35, while for Jews, the age limit was 12–25, and it was left to the discretion of the Jewish qahal to choose conscripts from whatever age they decided.
+Thus, in practice, Jewish children were often conscripted as young as eight or nine years old.
 This system created a disproportionate number of Jewish cantonists, and betrayed the utilitarian agenda of the statute: to draft those more likely to be susceptible to external influence, and thus to assimilation.

 Jews

-After 1827, the term was applied to Jewish and Karaite boys, who were drafted to military service at the age of twelve and placed for their six-year military education in cantonist schools.
-Like all other conscripts, they were required to serve in the Imperial Russian army for 25 years after the completion of their studies (in 1834 the term was reduced to 20 years plus five years in reserve and in 1855 to 12 years plus three years of reserve).
-According to the "Statute on Conscription Duty" signed by Tsar Nicholas I of Russia on August 26 (September 7 new style), 1827, Jews were made liable to personal military service and were subject to the same conscription quota as all other tax-paying estates ("sosloviya") in the Russian Empire.
+After 1827, the term was applied to Jews and Crimean Karaites, who were drafted to military service at the age of twelve and placed for their six-year military education in cantonist schools.
+Like all other conscriptions, they were required to serve in the Imperial Russian army for 25 years after the completion of their studies (in 1834 the term was reduced to 20 years plus five years in reserve and in 1855 to 12 years plus three years of reserve).
+According to the "Statute on Conscription Duty" signed by Tsar Nicholas I on August 26 (September 7 new style), 1827, Jews were made liable to personal military service and were subject to the same conscription quota as all other tax-paying estates ("sosloviya") in the Russian Empire.
 The total number of conscripts was uniform for all populations (four conscripts per each thousand subjects); however, the actual recruitment was implemented by the local qahals and so a disproportionate number of Jewish conscripts were underage.

-In the aftermath of the Polish uprising of 1831, children of political prisoners and boys on the streets of captured cities often were abducted, and placed in cantonist schools, with the intent of their Russification, see Incorporation of Polish children into the Imperial Russian Army (1831-1832) for more.
+In the aftermath of the Polish uprising of 1831, children of political prisoners and boys on the streets of captured cities often were abducted.
+They placed in cantonist schools, with the intent of their Russification, see Incorporation of Polish children into the Imperial Russian Army (1831–1832) for more.